 - A house appraisal will estimate the average sales time for other similar homes.

-- Home appraisals will provide whether values are on the rise, decreasing, or stable.
-They will determine whether it is a buyer’s or seller’s market.
+- Home appraisals will indicate whether values are on the rise, decreasing, or stable and whether it is a buyer’s or seller’s market.

 - A description of the home’s area, such as a neighborhood, country road, or busy street.